-As one of the largest hotel chains in the world, Hilton Worldwide has more 4,900 properties and over 750,000 rooms worldwide.
-Operating in 104 countries and territories, Hilton Worldwide is already working on 300,000 more rooms.
+As one of the largest hotel chains in the world, Hilton Worldwide has more than 6,500 properties in approximately 119 countries and territories.

 For those who travel, specifically those who redeem Hilton Honors points, there are so many options to choose from that it can be overwhelming.